Homepage / Bullion Coins: Mexican Libertads / 2 oz. Mexican Silver Libertad

 The center of the obverse side of the 2 oz Mexican Silver Libertad features the National Coat of Arms of Mexico.

-The coat of arms depicts a Mexican Golden Eagle perched upon a cactus with a snake in its beak.
+The Coat of Arms depicts a Mexican Golden Eagle perched upon a cactus with a snake in its beak, it symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.

 Encircling the Outside of the Mexican Coat of Arms are reproductions of various Mexican Coat of Arms used throughout history.